Haunting Halloween Reads

 A Small Zombie Problem By K.G.
 Campbell

 August DuPont has spent his whole life inside a dilapidated house with his aunt Hydrangea.
-His lonely existence ends abruptly with the arrival of an invitation to meet an aunt--and cousins--he didn't even know existed.
-When Aunt Orchid suggests that August attend school with his cousins, it's a dream come true.
-But August has scarcely begun to celebrate his reversal of fortune when he is confronted by a small problem on his way home.
-So begins an adventure filled with a wild child, a zombie, a fabled white alligator, and an unimaginable family secret.
+His lonely existence ends abruptly with a surprise invitation to meet an aunt and cousins he didn't even know existed.
+When newfound Aunt Orchid suggests that August attend school with his cousins, it's a dream come true.
+But August has scarcely begun to celebrate his good fortune when he is confronted by a small problem on his way home.
+A small, very undead problem.

 The Haunting of Henry Davis By Kathryn Siebel

 Two kids are about to find out that their lives are anything but ordinary when a ghost from the 1918 flu pandemic arrives and stirs up adventure.
 Perfect for fans of A Tale Dark and Grimm!